Freelance General Counsel and Legal influencer.

 Your stakeholders should feel inspired about what’s ahead no matter which media you leverage (and I suggest you leverage them all!) – face to face at business updates, at inductions, via email, on social media and even how you to talk about legal innovation casually with your colleagues.

 And that’s not limited to the start of the implementation.
-For example, the legal team hosted refresher training as a first birthday party for Plexus Gateway to reinvigorate the buzz one year on from launch, which was very well attended.
+For example, the legal team hosted refresher training as a first birthday party for Plexus to reinvigorate the buzz one year on from launch, which was very well attended.

 In my experience, creativity is at the heart of a strong and sustainable implementation strategy.